Award for Valuable Work on the Mental Health of Infants, Toddlers and Their Parents

 ‘I am very happy to receive this award, because we see a great demand for the applicable knowledge we create and the practice-oriented tools we develop.
 Our knowledge must be translated into practice in society, among parents and professionals – of benefit to the children.
 And preferably, we can create knowledge together’, says Metter Skovgaard Væver, who hopes to turn the Center for Early Intervention and Family Studies into a centre of excellence, i.e. a national competency centre providing evidence-based knowledge and best practices within the area.

-The centre focusses broadly on the mental health of 0-6-year-olds, involving anything from pregnancy to preschool age, becoming a family, being a parent, playing and learning, early detection of difficulties and preventive intervention.
+The centre focuses broadly on the mental health of 0-6-year-olds, involving anything from pregnancy to preschool age, becoming a family, being a parent, playing and learning, early detection of difficulties and preventive intervention.
 Read more about the Center for Early Intervention and Family Studies at https://psy.ku.dk/cif/.

 Topics